px3l/learnyounode/README.md

 # learnyounode Course Answers

+## This repo contains the answers for the learnyounode course.
+Each program is named as each task.
+See below for the instructions:

 #### HELLO WORLD

 Write a program that prints the text "HELLO WORLD" to the console (stdout).